linode/apl-docs/docs/deployment.md

 sidebar_label: Deployment
 ---

-This page explains in detail how to deploy Otomi Container Platform.
+Coming Soon: detailed documentation on how to deploy Otomi Container Platform.

+For now we refer to the [Otomi Stack README](https://github.com/redkubes/otomi-stack/README.md).